 Unlike other dashboards, when a user clicks one of the bars or lines in the graph, the achievement gap dashboards do not display a student listing nor do they drill down to a student profile dashboard.
 Rather, they display the school, district and state-level averages and counts that are used to calculate gaps.
 Individual student results are not available from these dashboards.

 These dashboards allows users to easily identify and visualize gaps of any size, and to do so across different measures that have different scales.
 Users may also want to compare the gap size to external benchmarks, to similar groups, to the district or state for perspective.
-Because effect size is used in the dashboards, users could compare gaps on the Badger Exam or Forward Exam to gaps on The ACT.
+Because effect size is used in the dashboards, users could compare gaps on the Forward Exam to gaps on The ACT.
 This would allow educators to focus their school improvement efforts on specific grades or content areas, for example.

 About a third of Wisconsin districts are very small, enrolling 500 or less students.
 In these districts, educators may need to see data for very small groups of students.
 In other districts, educators may be focused on helping a specific student group – perhaps 14 ELL students – and they want to dig into the achievement gap data.
 In these cases, educators would select the “Show” filter and be able to see what the effect size for different gaps are, and make appropriate plans based on that.

 For specific strategies used to close achievement gaps, please see the Promoting Excellence for All webpage and the associated eCourse.